 For a koi, life can be full of peril.
 The fish in an outdoor pond are subject to not only birds of prey and raccoon but to things you often can’t see that live in your water and infect your fish.
 Fortunately, there is a great deal of information on koi diseases and an equal amount of treatments but the most important thing is being informed on those diseases.
 The more you know about koi maladies the better you can treat them.
 Listed below are most of the more common koi diseases and some of their treatments.

 Tropical fish specialists frequently deal with Ich.
 It can, however, also infect cold water fish.
-An Ich infection shows up as a group of white spots dotted all over the body and fins of the fish.
 They must attach to the fish within 48 hours of hatching or they will die.
 Once they attach themselves to fish, they dig into the skin and feed on the fish’s tissue.
 After feeding on the fish for approximately three weeks, they detach themselves and move to the bottom of the pond to reproduce.
 The Ich hatch out of cysts at the bottom of the pond and use small hair-like tentacles called cilia to swim about.

 Fish that have dropsy often show signs of swelling or lifting of the scales.
 Their eyes will frequently bulge.
 If you ever notice this, don’t hesitate to separate the infected fish from the others.
 Paying careful attention to your fish in order to notice these symptoms as early as possible means that your other fish stand a better chance of surviving.

 Tail rot and fin rot are really secondary to the original problem which could be stress or poor water quality that is causing your koi to be immuno-compromised in the first place.
 Once they are weakened then the already-present bacteria can move in a cause physical damage to your koi’s fins.